 Automated handling (AMH)

-Objectives of Effective Material Handling Systems
+Objectives of Material Handling Systems

 Types of Material Handling Equipment

-- Explosion proof lifter: Vacuum lifting and handling equipment is also particularly useful for handling hazardous materials.
+- Explosion proof lifter: Vacuum lifting and handling equipment is particularly suitable for handling hazardous materials.
 TAWI’s explosion proof (spark-free) lifter is tailored to meet the rigorous demands of rooms with a hazardous area classification.
 It is designed in a way that eliminates sparks and similar incidents that could ignite explosive or flammable materials.

 Mobile Vacuum Lifters